 Data can be used to outline the size and possible impact of the problem, and to understand the relationship between key variables and any possible correlation and causality.

 Economic assessment is also then used to assess the overall merits of a proposal or compare a set of options to address the issue or problem.

 How should I undertake the economic assessment?

-If you decide to undertake economic assessment as part of the policy development process, guidance on undertaking economic assessment Guidance-on-how-to-undertake-economic-assessment-internet.DOCX (DOCX 127.36 KB) has been developed to assist when performing, commissioning and evaluating economic assessments.
-Further guidance on specific processes, variables and methods is also available.
+If you decide to undertake economic assessment as part of the policy development process, guidance on undertaking economic assessment has been developed to assist when performing, commissioning and evaluating economic assessments.
+Further guidance on specific processes, methods and variables is also available.